inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Known Limitations

 - The “always on top” behavior and the overlay may not stay above all other windows (for example with full-screen apps).
-I might have a solution for this in the future.

 ---

 ## Download